San Benedetto Monastery

 Continue

-The San Benedetto Monastery complex, which includes the monastery and the church, is located just below the Venetian walls, in what was once the village of Santo Stefano, is today Via S. Alessandro.
+The San Benedetto Monastery complex, which includes the monastery and the church, is located just below the Venetian walls, in what was once the Santo Stefano borough, is today Via S. Alessandro.

 San Benedetto cloister

 Along Via S. Alessandro opens the porticoed cloister of San Benedetto, which presents itself as an elegant entrance to the Monastery.
 Made by Pietro Isabello, it has a rectangular plan on six round arches, supported on three sides by sandstone columns.
-In the twelve lunettes, many sixteenth-century frescoes by Cristoforo Baschenis stand out, including Il Giovane, retracing the life of San Benedetto.
+In the twelve lunettes, many sixteenth-century frescoes by Cristoforo Baschenis 'the Young' stand out, retracing the life of San Benedetto.

 The cloister constitutes the passage between the exterior of the structure and the large monastic complex, which also has direct access to the church.